|

 obvious.
 The crisis threatened to destroy long-standing theories and

-almost immediately was detailed in a PBS NOVA program.
+was, in timely fashion, detailed in a PBS NOVA program.
 And four

 years later (in 2002) it was a televised feature story on